afonya2/SolidityPools/api/README.md

 2. You can use the pre-made Lua API by running `wget https://github.com/afonya2/SolidityPools/blob/v2/api/api.lua spapi.lua`

 > [!IMPORTANT]
-> You should still read [Modem Docs](https://github.com/afonya2/SolidityPools/blob/v2/api/modemdocs.md), to learn about the limitations of the api
+> You should still read [Modem Docs](https://github.com/afonya2/SolidityPools/blob/v2/api/modemdocs.md), to learn about the limitations and errors of the api

 ## Lua API docs
 To set it up with your api key you need to do the following: